romanyuen1001/book-management-system/README.md

 You can test them using Postman or any other rest client.

+Visit this published documentation in Postman to see the examples of the above APIs <https://documenter.getpostman.com/view/5603649/2sA3e4A9V9>

 ## Possible improvements / out of scope
 It is coming, stay tuned.